 Marion Hartog, editor of the first Jewish women’s periodical in history, was born in Portsmouth, England, the fourth of twelve children of Joseph Moss (c.1780–c.1840), profession unknown, and Amelia (c.1780–c.1850).
 Amelia Moss was the granddaughter of the founder of Portsmouth Jewish Congregation and the daughter of Sarah Davids, the first Jewish child born in Portsmouth.

-Joseph Moss read widely to his children—Lord Byron, Walter Scott, and Charlotte Brontë, among others—and as girls Marion and her older sister Celia (1819–1873) entertained the family with their own fairy tales.
+Joseph Moss read widely to his children—Lord Byron, Walter Scott, and Charlotte Brontë, among others—and as children Marion and her older sister Celia (1819–1873) entertained the family with their own fairy tales.
 However, when their father discovered his daughters committing their tales to writing, he decided that literary endeavor was unseemly for girls and threatened to burn their books.
 Nonetheless, after an extended illness prevented him from supporting the family, Marion and Celia Moss wrote and secretly published their first book of poems, Early Efforts (1839).
 They dedicated the volume to Sir George Staunton, M.P.
 (1781–1859), and got up a subscription consisting of most of the prominent Jewish families in London.

 The following year, encouraged by the success of Early Efforts, the Mosses published a collection of historical romances titled The Romance of Jewish History (1840, 2nd ed.
 1843).
 Dedicated by permission to Edward Bulwer Lytton (1803–1873), this book and its sequel, Tales of Jewish History (1843), adapted the Jewish romance genre—first established by Walter Scott in Ivanhoe—to Anglo-Jewish needs.
 To the prominent Jews who sponsored them, these tales were entry-tickets to social and political toleration among English Christians.
 Among the first fictions ever published by Jewish women anywhere in the world, the tales promoted reform of English Jews’ gender and religious practices as well as an early version of political Zionism.